PnS2018/pns2018.github.com/python-sc.md

 However, we are strongly against this paradigm of coding.
 It is true that the Jupyter Notebook offered a nice presentation style.
-But it is totally not designed for managing and engineering serious projects.
+But it is not designed for managing and engineering serious projects.

-Therefore, we advice that you simply quit Jupyter Notebook.
+Therefore, we advice that you do not use Jupyter Notebook.

 ### What do you need from an IDE?

-+ __Code auto-completion__: let's face it, no one is gonna remember hundreds or even thousands of commands.
++ __Code auto-completion__: Let's face it, no one is gonna remember hundreds or even thousands of commands.
-+ __Code navigation__: if you want to check some definitions or files, you need to get there fast.
++ __Code navigation__: If you want to check on some definitions or files, you need to get there fast.
-+ __Running the code__: it should be easy to run the code.
++ __Running the code__: It should be easy to run the code.
-+ __Debugging__: if there is anything wrong with the code, you should be able to find out which line is doing things wrongly.
++ __Debugging__: If there is anything wrong with the code, you should be able to find out which line is doing things wrongly.
 + __Source code version control__: Make sure your code is maintained and updated in a timely and efficient manner.
-+ __Static code checker__: modern software engineering promotes the idea of producing high-quality _human readable_ code.
-Over the years, people has transformed specific coding styles into static code checker where the checker evaluates your code formatting and correct obvious errors.
++ __Static code checker__: Modern software engineering promotes the idea of producing high-quality _human readable_ code.
+Over the years, people have transformed specific coding styles into a static code checker where the checker evaluates your code formatting and corrects obvious errors.

 ### Atom

 [Atom](https://atom.io/) is a very popular text editor that is built and maintained mainly by GitHub.
-This editor is modern and naturally integrates some of best software engineering practices.
-You can find tons of additional packages that helps you configure the editor to a Python IDE.
+This editor is modern and naturally integrates some of the best software engineering practices.
+You can find tons of additional packages that help you configure the editor to a Python IDE.

 ### PyCharm